 Many people believe lucky coins can help bring luck into their lives.
 Whether that’s true or not, lucky coins are special to each of us in unique ways.

 The 1913 Liberty nickel just sold for $3.7 million and is just one of many rare US coins you should be looking for.
 Find out how to spot rare US coins by knowing what types of US coins are rare and figuring out some of the best places to be looking for rare US coins.

 Half-dimes and nickels – they may sound like different types of coins to you, but they are both 5-cent coins with many interesting designs.
 Some dates are quite valuable, others are not, but every half-dime and nickel comes with its own unique story.

-There are lots of dateless Buffalo nickels out there.
-They were not made that way, so why are they dateless?
-Is there any way to tell a Buffalo nickel’s real date?
+There are millions of no-date Buffalo nickels out there.
+They were not made that way — so why are they dateless?
+Here’s how to tell the real date of a dateless Buffalo nickel?

 The U.S. Mint has long been issuing coins that commemorate Native Americans.
 From the Indian Head penny to the Jamestown silver dollar the coins featuring American Indians cover the gamut of coins.

 Determining which type of coin collector you are will make it easier to find coin collecting clubs and what sort of coin catalogs and magazines to buy or subscribe to.